St. Alexander Nevsky Cathedral

 Conversing During Services

 At St. Alexander’s, we greatly value the sense of brotherliness and fellowship among our parishioners.
 In an effort to foster and promote more interaction between the clergy, parishioners, and visitors, the lower hall of the cathedral has been outfitted with a café and bookstore.
-A full lunch is served for the community after all Liturgies, especially on Sundays.
+A full lunch is served for the community after Sunday liturgy.
 Nevsky’s Books offers a full inventory of spiritual literature, icons, crosses, gifts, and liturgical supplies.
 Online shopping at the bookstore is available at bookstore.nevskys.com.

 Children in the Church

 Children are just as much a part of Orthodox worship as adults; in fact, Western Christians may be surprised to see that Orthodox Christians of all ages, even newborn infants, receive Holy Communion.
 Here at St. Alexander’s, we greatly value and cherish our youngest parishioners and visitors, who are the future of the Church.
 In an effort to make it easier for parents to attend the divine services, a children’s room is located in the lower hall of the cathedral and is open to all.
 If your child needs to take a break from the service, feel free to go downstairs and let them release some energy.
 Audio of the service is played through speakers in the children’s room, and we are working on installing a live video feed of the services, as well.